Theo Paphitis: Television

-After appearing on series four of the BBC Back to the Floor series while chairman at Millwall FC, Paphitis was approached to become one of the "dragons" in the second series of the BBC Two entrepreneurship series Dragons' Den in 2005 and left the programme after series 10 in 2012.
+After appearing on series four of the BBC Back to the Floor series while chairman at Millwall FC, Paphitis was approached to become one of the "dragons" in the second series of the BBC Two entrepreneurship series Dragons' Den in 2005, replacing Simon Woodroffe, and left the programme after series 10 in 2012.

 Paphitis was known as a straight-talking but approachable and sincere 'dragon' who made many investments on the show, both alone and jointly with other dragon investors.
 In February 2013, he announced that he would be leaving the show.
+He departed alongside fellow Dragon Hilary Devey, and they were replaced by Kelly Hoppen and Piers Linney.

 In 2010, Paphitis had a three-part television series on BBC Two called Theo's Adventure Capitalists.
 The series followed British businesses looking to enter new markets in Brazil, India and Vietnam.
 The series was supported by the Open University.

 In 2011, Paphitis presented the seven-part BBC Two series called Britain's Next Big Thing.
 The series examined the stories of artists, scientists, manufacturers and brand owners looking to sell their products and services to UK retailers including Boots and Liberty.

 After time away from television to concentrate on business, Paphitis returned with appearances on BBC's Question Time and ITV's The Agenda.
 In March 2014, he appeared in Famous, Rich and Hungry, a two-part BBC documentary series which aimed to promote awareness of British people living in poverty, and raise money for Sport Relief.

 In September 2019, Paphitis returned to the seventeenth series of Dragons' Den for four episodes, stepping-in for Touker Suleyman, who had been recovering from a short-term illness.
 In June 2021, Paphitis once again returned to Dragons' Den, this time for its eighteenth series, for three episodes as a replacement for Peter Jones, due to him self isolating from COVID-19.

 Personal life

 Paphitis lives with his wife Debbie in Weybridge, Surrey.
 They have two sons and three daughters, including twins, and eight grandchildren.

 Paphitis attributes his success to his natural common sense, and his favourite motto is a famous business school motto: "KISS: Keep It Simple, Stupid".
 He has said, "There are three reasons to be in business.
 To make money, to have fun, and to make money."

-Paphitis is a keen fan of cars.
-His car collection has a series of personalised number plates, including RYM4N on his Maybach.
+Paphitis' car collection has a series of personalised number plates, including RYM4N on his Maybach.

 Paphitis has been criticised for some of his views on women.
 In 2008, Kira Cochrane of The Guardian newspaper criticised him for saying that although women may refuse to take maternity leave, "their brains turn to mush" after the pregnancy and "they take three months off".

 Paphitis voted for Brexit in 2016, describing the EU as a "failed experiment".